Track MCP LogoTrack MCP

 • Research capabilities: 4 agents with web search (optional)

-• Flexible processing: Single to full sequence strategies
+• Deterministic processing: Fixed full multi-step sequence

 • Model optimization: Enhanced/Standard model selection